MichSchli/RelationPrediction/README.md

 bash run-train.sh \[configuration\]
 ```

-We advise running the model on a modern GPU, as training can take up to several hours.
+We advise that training can take up to several hours and require a significant amount of memory.

 **Citation**